csu-hci-projects/Brain-Blox/README.md

 video instructions: https://youtu.be/cv6WxvXKERk
 written instructions: https://docs.google.com/document/d/1_uNIrylpBuUnjYVhJd5CsWEQHqU4J8qL2ULDbWGsgPc/edit?usp=sharing

+# Downloads

+This repository can be downloaded, extracted, and opened in Unity.
+It has been modified to reduce size for this repository.

-# Changes from original
+## Changes from original
 * Scene 1 (B52-Bomber) has been completely removed to reduce space.
 It is also not available on playable game on Unity Play
-* WebGL package has been removed to save space
+* WebGL package has been removed to save space Found at https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API or Unity Packages
 * Textures and building available on playable game in the Parthenon(Practice) level not available on this version, replaced with other textures
 * Main level Tetris Cube is unchanged